alces-software/flight_cache/README.md

 with exception of the default.

 This means the `:user` scope will still only return models that the user directly owns.
-Similarly, the `:group` and `:public` scopes only return models that are owned by the corresponding group.
+Similarly, the `:group` and `:global` scopes only return models that are owned by the corresponding group.

 However there is no default scope when listing.
 This allows listing of all